freddiebarrsmith/Ansible-Hidden-Service-Deployment/README.md

 The last command is to get the name of your new .onion site!

 # Stuff I'm Working On
+(lets be honest i will never implement these things)
 * Bash Deployment
 * OS Hardening